 PETROS, Tenn. — Brushy Mountain State Penitentiary in Morgan County once held some of the worst criminals in Tennessee.
 The historic penitentiary is now a tourist attraction and several former inmates are the tour guides.

 That includes the likes of George Wyatt Jr., who spent nearly a decade behind bars there for blowing up a country club while trying to break into a safe.

-In 1984, White was a security guard at a Cumberland County country club and desperate for money.
+In 1984, Wyatt was a security guard at a Cumberland County country club and desperate for money.

 "I was dumb.
 I blew up a country club back home in Lake Tansi in Cumberland County.
 I blew it up for the money," former inmate, George Wyatt Jr. said.